Head End Power Unit Configurations for Passenger Trains

 According to 3.1.3 in APTA RP-R-015-99, Head End Power (HEP) is defined as “A system by which 480 VAC 3-phase electrical power, to operate auxiliaries, is provided to railroad vehicles from a central source via a trainline system.
 The power source can be locomotive (hence “Head End”), power car, or wayside source.”

-The four source configurations for HEP are: alternator driven from locomotive traction prime mover, alternator driven from exclusive engine, locomotive inverter, and wayside power (stationary utility).
+The four source configurations for Head End Power are: alternator driven from locomotive traction prime mover, alternator driven from exclusive engine, locomotive inverter, and wayside power (stationary utility).
 In this post, we will only be focusing on wayside power.